One way to increase your website traffic without having to write brand new content is to improve old blog posts you published a while ago.

-Improving high-traffic old blog posts is a great idea because if you don't, other content may replace them on the search results.
+Improving your top posts every now and then is a great idea because if you don't, other content may replace them on the search results.
 It's super important to do this with blog posts that generate affiliate income for you.

-There's always somebody that does SEO better than you, but keeping your blog posts current can help.
+The thing is there's always somebody that does SEO better than you, but keeping your blog content current will help.

-And if you have blog posts in the second page of the search results, you can give them a little push by improving them.
+And if you have blog posts on the second page or third page of the search results, you can give them a little push when you optimise them.

 Updating old seasonal posts is also necessary, though this can be done more simply at the beginning of the season.

-Think about gift guides or a post on the Best Party Ideas for______, for example.
+Think about gift guides or a post on the Best Summer Party Ideas, for example.

 Here are a few quick things to do to improve an old seasonal blog post: